ritua2/BOINCatTACC/api/README.md

 	- Delete files when they are no longer useful
 	- Maintain a sandbox of data for future BOINC projects
 	- Download files using curl or wget
+	- Check used disk space allocation, as of now, all user's are assigned 2 GB of space